Results tagged ‘ february 20 ’

 Despite all that, I thought Gullickson was the better pitcher of the two and the future proved me correct.
 In 1991 he led all AL starters with 20 wins.
 The problem was he got those wins for the Tigers and not the Yankees.
 Gullickson would end up pitching just one month in pinstripes, going 4-2 in September of 1987.
 That was his option year.
 That also happened to be the same year big league owners allegedly colluded and agreed they would no longer bid for other team’s free agents.
 Rather than sign again with the Yankees, Gullickson decided to play in Japan for the next three years.
 In 1990, he returned to the MLB and pitched for the Astros.
 The following year he signed with the Tigers and put together his career year.
 He would retire after the 1994 season with a 14-year big league record of 162-136 and a career ERA of 3.93.
 He also pitched his entire career with diabetes.

-Sharing Gullickson’s February 20th birthday is this outfielder who swung at one of the most famous third strikes in Yankee history, this other outfielder who’s overthrow of a cutoff man turned into one of the most famous plays in Yankee history and this former Yankee catcher.
+Sharing Gullickson’s February 20th birthday is this outfielder who swung at one of the most famous third strikes in Yankee history, this other outfielder who’s overthrow of a cutoff man turned into one of the most famous plays in Yankee history, this brand new Yankee catcher and this former Yankee catcher.

 Shane Spencer had been in the Yankees’ farm system for over eight years when he got a call up to the parent club in September of 1998.
 He had played in the entire atlas of Yankee minor league towns during those previous eight seasons and the closest he had come to making the big league team was when he crossed the picket lines during the 1994 MLB player strike to attend New York’s replacement player spring training camp.
 Neither the Yankee front office or Yankee fans were hoping for help from promising prospects when September of ’98 rolled around.
 That team didn’t need any.
 It was, without a doubt, the best Yankee team I have ever seen play during the fifty years I’ve been a fan.
 There were absolutely no holes to fill in their lineup, their bench or their pitching staff.
 Which is why what Shane Spencer was able to do that September was pretty special.